 Neocha: What are some of the parallels between art and neuroscience?

 Zhu: I’ve had a lot of people ask me this question, and I’m not sure if I can give a satisfactory answer even to myself!
-Here’s my shot at it: art and science are both part of an abstract search for the balance between beauty and complexity.
-Self-portraiture and neuroscience are both part of an abstract search of the core of one’s identity beyond one’s own biases.
+Here’s my shot at it: art and science are both parts of an abstract search for the balance between beauty and complexity.
+Self-portraiture and neuroscience are both parts of an abstract search of the core of one’s identity beyond one’s own biases.

 I adore complexity.
 It wasn’t always obvious that the complex system I wanted to study was the brain.
 I used to, and still do actually, love things like M. C. Escher’s prints and delight in the extremely dense inkwork of Edward Gorey and more recently of Manabu Ikeda.
 Complex interactions in anything from ecology to musical scores are still fascinating to me.

 A lot of times neurobiology gives you extremely elegant solutions to complex problems.
 How do we hear?
 How do entire nervous systems develop from embryonic stages into adulthood?
 How can we sense things like temperature, and how do we perceive things like colors?
 When systems like these come to be understood and explained, we realize how logically elegant they are!
 That doesn’t mean the solutions are simple or straightforward or even the most efficient, but nonetheless, they work, and I find them beautiful!
 A large part of the time we don’t know the full answer yet.
 For me, the process for finishing a work of art is the same as for finding a piece of evidence in the framework of a scientific theory.